mango0727-github/josephjy.io/aboutme.md

 During my M.S., I worked as a teaching assistant for two semesters, where I ran _Communication Systems Lab I_ and _Communication Systems Lab II_.

-### My hobby
+### My hobbies

 I am passionate about tennis and horse riding.
-Especially, I feel so privileged to have the opportunity to ride at the KMA as it has its own stable.
+Especially, I feel privileged to have the opportunity to ride at the KMA as it has its own stable.